n3tuk/documentation/content/posts/all-the-bootstrapping/index.md

 Terraform Cloud will provide the initial facilitation of the deployment of the Infrastructure as Code, especially the initial Terraform modules, configurations to manage GitHub and Terraform Cloud.
-Also some of the initial general resources, like [Cloudflare DNS][cloudflare-dns] and prepations for [Cloudflare Tunnels][cloudflare-tunnels] in the early stages of this build.
+Also some of the initial general resources, like [Cloudflare DNS][cloudflare-dns] and preparations for [Cloudflare Tunnels][cloudflare-tunnels] in the early stages of this build.

 Once the first configurations are built they can be imported and self-managed.